betoule/cosmologix/README.md

 - **Hubble Diagram Fitting**: Tools to fit supernovae data to cosmological models.
 - **JAX Integration**: Leverage JAX's automatic differentiation and JIT compilation for performance.
 - **Neutrino Contributions**: Account for both relativistic and massive neutrinos in cosmological models.
-- **CMB Prior Handling**: Includes functionality to incorporate geometric priors from CMB measurements.
+- **CMB Prior Handling**: Includes functionality to incorporate geometric priors from CMB and BAO measurements.

 ## Installation